-Minnesota Information Science Graduate Programs & Graduate Schools
+Minnesota PhD & Master's in Information Science Degrees & Graduate Programs

 As a specialized discipline within technology, Information Science Graduate Programs offer students the opportunity to expand technical and practical knowledge in informatics, information systems and library science.
 Whether you prefer research, information technology, computer programming, business management or working with online reference systems, graduate programs in Information Science are worth considering.